 Over 60% of housing units in the study area were built before 1980, putting them at risk for lead-based paint issues if they have not had lead remediation.
-16 Many absentee landlords do not keep properties maintained, thus renters are living in deteriorated to poor or substandard living conditions.
+Many absentee landlords do not keep properties maintained, thus renters are living in deteriorated to poor or substandard living conditions.
 Substandard conditions include: lead paint, asbestos, poor or inadequate plumbing, bad wiring, use of kerosene to heat homes, and holes in roofs.
+The City's current home repair program addresses weatherization and emergency repairs only.
 Christmas in April, a non-profit organization, identifies home repair projects for low income households; however, there is no ongoing minor repair or major home renovation program offered by the City.
 There are a large number of absentee landlord properties in substandard condition that are heir properties, which present another challenge to revitalization of South Hartsville.
 Many of the deteriorated and dilapidated properties are adjacent to well-maintained owner occupied properties, and as a result, have caused these property values to decrease over the years and have contributed to the overall negative appearance of the neighborhood.
 As Lincoln Village is a vacant apartment complex, it is also a haven to squatters, crime and drug use.

-$^{^{16}}$ This data is from ACS Census 5 year average 2008-2013; CT 107 BG1 & 2, see Table 1.
+$^{15}$ This data is from ACS Census 5 year average 2008-2013; CT 107 BG1 & 2, see Table 1.

-17 http://legal-dictionary.thefreedictionary.com/Rights+and+Liabilities+of+Heirs
+&lt;sup>16 http://legal-dictionary.thefreedictionary.com/Rights+and+Liabilities+of+Heirs